 Francis died at Badsey in 1969 and is buried with his wife in St James' churchyard.
 Doris Haynes was the second of his three daughters; Doris herself had four children.
 We are grateful to Nicola Banks, Doris Haynes granddaughter, for providing copies of the Journal article and documents relating to the Commendation which are shown below.

 NB – It should be noted that there is a description of the crash in "The Forgotten Heroes - The Air War over Worcestershire & the Clee Hills" by Glyn Warren (1985), but an eyewitness account by Derrick Daffurn, of Elm Farm, includes some errors.
 He saw the plane pass over the village twice before crashing on the second occasion, which may be correct.
-However, he stated that the pilot had a girlfriend, who was a nanny at the home of the Gascoigne family (who lived in Corner Cottage).
+However, he stated that the pilot had a girlfriend, who was a nanny at the home of the Gascoigne family (the young Bamber Gascoigne and his parents), who lived in Corner Cottage.
 But the Gascoignes did not move to the village until after the crash and the account given above is correct with Helga Davis as the nanny concerned.

 Eye-Witness Account by Local Schoolgirl, Joan Salter